LinghengMeng/4_Room_World_Environment/Environment/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Figure 2.
 4-Room Continuous World**

-### 3. FourRoomCameraVisualWorld
+### 3. FourRoomOverheadVisionWorld
-For 4-Room Camera Visual World, the states are sequence of images coming from a camera overlooking the whole world.
+In 4-Room Overhead Vision World, the states are a sequence of images coming from a vision sensor overlooking the whole world.

-### 4. FourRoomFirstPersonVisualWorld
+### 4. FourRoomFirstPersonVisionWorld
-For 4-Room First Person Visual Worl, the states are sequence of image coming from eyes of participant which can only partially observe the state of the world.
+In 4-Room First Person Vision World, the states are a sequence of image coming from eye (i.e. a vision sensor attached on participant's head) of participant which can only partially observe the state of the world.